wheaney/decky-XRGaming/README.md

 2. After launching the game, if it's still small, go into the game options, and in the graphics or video settings, change the resolution.

 If you *WANT* to keep a low resolution, then you can just use the `Display size` slider to make the screen appear larger.

+## Mouse mode

+When in mouse mode, the device movements are converted to mouse movements, and should be recognized by any PC game that supports keyboard/mouse input.
+This will work most naturally for games where mouse movements is used to control "look"/camera movements.
+For point-and-click style games, you may want to disable the driver so your glasses act as just a simple display.

+To adjust the sensitivity of mapping head movements to mouse movements, use the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --mouse-sensitivity 20` via the terminal.

+If you're using keyboard and mouse to control your games, then the mouse movements from this driver will simply add to your own mouse movements and they should work naturally together.

+If you're using a game controller, Valve pushes pretty heavily for PC games support mouse input *in addition to* controller input, so you should find that most modern games will just work with this driver straight out of the box.

+If your game doesn't support blending mouse and controller movement well, the best option may be to convert your controller's input to keyboard and mouse.
+Read on for how to do this for Steam and non-Steam games.

+### Steam

+1. Open your game's controller configuration in Steam
+2. Open the Layouts view
+3. Choose a keyboard/mouse template (e.g. "Keyboard (WASD) and Mouse").
+Be sure to edit the configuration and set "Gyro Behavior" to "As Mouse" for any games where you want to use gyro.

+### Non-Steam

+You'll probably want to use a utility that does what Steam's controller layouts are doing behind the scenes: mapping controller buttons, joystick, and gyro inputs to keyboard/mouse inputs.
+One popular tool is [JoyShockMapper](https://github.com/Electronicks/JoyShockMapper).

+### Enable joystick mode

+One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --use-joystick` via the terminal (you can revert this with `--use-mouse`).
+This will create a virtual gamepad whose right joystick is driven by movements from the glasses.
+This is less ideal because joystick movements are technically capped (you can only move a joystick so far...) and because it's a *second* controller on your PC.
+If the game you're trying to play is okay being driven by two controllers, then this may work, but if your game interprets another controller as a second player then its movements won't get combined with your real controller's movements.

 ## Upcoming features
 So much more is already in the works for this plugin!
 If you're enjoying it and any of the upcoming features sound appealing, or if you have a feature request, or if you want to join the Discord, please consider [becoming a supporter](https://ko-fi.com/wheaney).